Jawad2011/A-Begginer-s-understanding-of-AI-Agents/README.md

-If you want to get real experience, then, just download the "AI E-mail sender" file, import it to the n8n and execute.
+If you want to get real experience, then, just download the "AI E-mail sender.json" file, import it to the n8n and execute.

 N.B.
 You will need to add credentials or APIs and acivate G-mail API to execute this workflow.
 Otherwise it won't work.
 So. in my next repository, I will show you how you can get credentials or APIs from Google cloud and activate the G-mail API.

+If this guide helped you, please give it a ⭐ to help others find it!